freemin7/OOESAlgorithm.jl/README.md

 A flexible, open-source package to optimize a Linear Function Over the Set of Efficient Solutions for BOMILP

-Follow this link for the [Documentation](http://eng.usf.edu/~amsierra/documents/Documentation_OOESAlg.pdf).
+Follow this link for the [archived Documentation](https://web.archive.org/web/20221204220112/http://eng.usf.edu/~amsierra/documents/Documentation_OOESAlg.pdf).

 This is a criterion space search for optimizing a linear function over the set of efficient solutions of bi-objective mixed integer linear programs.
 This project is a julia v1.0.2 project which is written in Linux (Ubuntu).